Shopify/polaris/src/components/MediaCard/README.md

 ### Media card with no actions

-Use when media card does not require any actions
+Use when media card does not require any actions.

 ```jsx
 <MediaCard